ZetaElectronics/PCB_templates/README.md

 Mounting	4 × mounting holes (optional)
 Usage

-Insert the Arduino Nano module into the PCB header.
+Insert the Arduino Nano module into the female header pins.

 Connect VIN and GND via the T-block terminals.